Showing posts with label Quest - RPG. Show all posts

 Chill, relax, chat with the yocals

-Legends Of Valour isn't something you simply play for a few short moments - you live it.
-Life here is completely open-world, a "sandbox" adventure if you like?
-Yes, you are free to roam and do almost anything you want, day or night.
-This genre has always been a fascinating concept for me and, although it's an early example, it works extremely well.
+Legends of Valour isn't something you play for a few short moments; you live it.
+Life here is open-world, a "sandbox" adventure if you like?
+You are free to roam and do almost anything you want, day or night.
+This genre has always been a fascinating concept for me, and, although it's an early example, it works well.

 Mitteldorf is bursting with places to eat, shop, trade and read messages...

-This game is humungous and not something to play on one boring afternoon for an hour.
+This game is humongous and not something to play for an hour.
 Learning the city of Mitteldorf alone can be overwhelming, so make notes and a basic key to complement the official map.
-So much can be understood by communicating with your fellow citizens - so get chatting with them over a beer.
+So much can be understood by communicating with the citizens - get chatting with them over a beer.
 Don't forget those strange folk who appear to aimlessly wander the streets.
-Remember, you're living inside this 'RPG' so experience its weird world.
+Remember, you're living inside this 'RPG', so experience its world.

-However, be prepared to defend yourself when set on by anyone from the King's faithful knights in shining armour.
-Even a little old lady can throw a barrage of humorous insults before giving you a good slap which is rather unexpected, I can say.
-There's only one thing left to do - slap her back!! (tell me you're not tempted?).
+Be prepared to defend yourself when set upon by King's faithful knights in shining armour.
+But even a little old lady can throw a barrage of humorous insults before giving you a good slap, which was rather unexpected.
+There's only one thing left to do - slap her back!!
 That's right, why not hit an old lady?
-Yes, you are limited only by your own imagination and fiendish desires.
-Explore and live the game.
+Yes, you are limited only by your own evil imagination and fiendish desires.
+Explore and live this game.

-That is great advice for such a wondrous place.
-Also, it's a good time to pause for a couple of screenshots...
+What great advice for such a wondrous place.
+Also, let's pause for a couple of screenshots...

 Arghh!!
 I've been caught again.
 I guess I look too dodgy?